Meet the villain: Moondancer House

 Mom grimaced and rolled her eyes.
 “My full name is Andromeda.
 My daddy loved Greek mythology.
 Andromeda, leader of humanity.
 I never liked it.
 Your name’s Greek too, isn’t it?”

-Still holding Cassandra’s shoulders, Mom looked over her while I died of embarrassment.
-She knew I liked girls even before I did.
+Still holding Cassandra’s shoulders, Mom looked her over while I died of embarrassment.
+My mother knew I liked girls even before I did.
 Accepting my pansexual identity was nothing.
 A shrug instead of a gasp.
-But this was the first time I’d ever dated anyone and Mom was appropriately, humiliatingly ecstatic for me.
+But this was the first time I’d ever dated anyone and Mom was humiliatingly ecstatic for me.

 “You’re as cute as a bug’s ear,” Mom said.
 “I’m sorry if I spoiled y’all’s evening.
 I just get paranoid when I can’t get ahold of my baby girl.”